 The three broad goals may be taken from the Goals for Saskatchewan Education which can be found here.

 SHBE has worked with the Home School Legal Defence Association of Canada (HSLDA) to develop some forms and guidelines that you may wish to use to write this educational plan.
 Many homeschoolers have found these greatly simplify the process.
 We have some suggested Annual Progress Report forms on the Government Resources Page.

 Each school division in SK is autonomous.
 The school division where you live will determine the resources and the services they make available to home based students.
 You can find this policy online on your school division’s website, or your local school division office will be able to give you a copy of your division's policy.
 This policy must align with the Saskatchewan Home Education Provincial Regulations.

 Join your local home education support group.
 Join SHBE.
 Be a part of the provincial organization that is committed to supporting home educators, promoting home education, and protecting the right to home educate.
 Membership is $35 per year and is renewed annually.
 All members receive the SHBE Journal.
 Membership information; SHBE Bylaws.

 You will find the community of home-based learners is a generous community that is willing to share ideas and support.
 Once you have decided to home educate, or even prior to your final decision, help is only a click or phone call away.
-Check out the various Home Education magazines that are available.
+Check out some of the various Home Education magazines that are available.

 Now take a deep breath, relax and enjoy the time you have with your child.
 Home educating, while more difficult and time consuming than sending you child off to a public school, is not intended to constantly give you stress and headaches.
 This is a time to spend with your child and to teach them in the way that fits them best.
 You will know that better than anyone else.
 Sometimes it is easier to stick with one curriculum when beginning, but be open to and aware of your child's specific learning preferences and needs.
 Be creative in your teaching and learning methods.
 Remember: relax and enjoy!